severalnines/docs/user-guide/mysql/backup.rst

 	- Specify the port number that will be used by ClusterControl to stream backup created on the database node.
 This port must be opened on both source and destination hosts.
 Only available if you choose *Store on Controller* in *Storage Location*.

 * **Use Compression**
-	- Yes - Tells the chosen backup method to compress all output data, including the transaction log file and meta data files.
+	- Tells the chosen backup method to compress all output data, including the transaction log file and meta data files.

-	- No - Do not use compression for the backup.
+* **Use QPress Compression**
+	- Exclusive for xtrabackup/mariabackup.
+If selected, use :term:`qpress` for compression.
+Otherwise, use :term:`gzip`.

 * **Compression Level**
 	- Specify the compression level for the backup.
-This is according to :term:`gzip` compression level.
 1 is the fastest compression (least compression) and 9 indicates the slowest compression (best compression).

 * **Use Extended Insert**
 	- Exclusive for mysqldump only.
 The default is ON where ClusterControl will create the dump with with ``--extended-insert``.
 This results in a smaller dump file and speeds up inserts when the file is reloaded.
 If toggled OFF, ClusterControl will use ``--skip-extended-insert`` and ``--set-gtid-purged=OFF`` flags in the mysqldump command.